mubin-khalid/js-pdf-generator/README.md

-# TS PDF GENERATOR
+# JS PDF GENERATOR

 Please run yarn(or npm install) and then
 ```bash
 yarn dev
 ```
-app is listening on port `3000` and has two endpoints
+app is listening on port `3001` and has two endpoints

 ```bash
 - /pdf